Viktoru/mlfruitandnut/README.md

 Make sure is exactly the same name.
 Otherwise, it will return an error after you install the module Overview.

 Note: In the future you can create a Custom Content Type by creating a YAML file that contain all the required configuration.
-For more details go to the mlfruitandnut>config>install folders for examples.
+For more details go to the mlfruitandnut>config>install folders for examples or visit [development docs](https://github.com/Viktoru/mlfruitandnut/blob/master/mlfruitandnut/docs/development.md).

 ### Dependencies: